Litter Hero – Queensland Country Bank Stadium

 - Cigarette butts & filters

-- Cardboard Takeaway Containers – alcoholic beverage & McDonalds cups, paper straws & other food packaging (burger and chip boxes)
+- Cardboard takeaway containers – alcoholic beverage & McDonalds cups, paper straws & other food packaging (burger and chip boxes)

-- QCBS Wristbands with associated sticker peel
+- QCBS wristbands with associated sticker peel

 - Paper remnants from flyers, tickets, signs